Beverly Michaels: Career

 Michaels went on to win contracts with Columbia and, later, Universal Pictures.
-She also appeared in a Bowery Boys film, No Holds Barred, released by low-budget studio Monogram Pictures in 1952.
+She also appeared in a Bowery Boys film No Holds Barred, released by low-budget studio Monogram Pictures in 1952.

 In late 1952 Michaels toured Alaska for the USO, singing Christmas carols for the troops.
-At about this time she met the director and screenwriter Russell Rouse, who later became her second husband.
+At about this time, she met the director and screenwriter Russell Rouse, who later became her second husband.
 Rouse cast her in a starring role in his film noir Wicked Woman (1954).
 The Village Voice praised her performance as "wonderfully lurid," and included the movie in a list of the 25 most memorable cult films.

 Later roles included the 1955 noir film Crashout, Hammer Films' Women Without Men (1956) and guest-starring roles in television shows.

 In a 1954 newspaper interview, Michaels was questioned about her choice of racy roles:

 "One of the penalties, she says, is that some people, especially the wolf type, can't forget it was just a movie.
 She has had, she says, to give several real-life brush-offs.
 However, Beverly says, they are things you have to accept.
 'I get my share of wisecracks.
 But I ignore them.
 You have to.
 If you're going to play roles like I have, you have to expect to be a target for such remarks.
 I just pretend I don't hear them.
-If you're going to be supersensitive, you had better get out of the business. ...
-I always have hope that my next picture will make me a decent woman.'"
+If you're going to be supersensitive, you had better get out of the business...I always have hope that my next picture will make me a decent woman.'"

 Personal life

-Michaels was one of six children of Denzil and Catherine Michaels.
-Her father was a bus driver.
-She attended Cathedral City High School, where she played center on the girls' basketball team.
+Michaels was one of six children of Denzil and Catherine Michaels (nee Chisholm).
+She attended Cathedral High School, where she played center on the girls' basketball team.

 In 1949, she married MGM executive Voldemar Vetluguin, producer of her first film East Side, West Side.
-She was 21; he was in his 50s.
+She was 20; he was in his 50s.
 They divorced in 1952.

 In 1957, she married Russell Rouse, director and screenwriter of Wicked Woman and many other films.
 They had two sons.
 One, film editor Christopher Rouse, won an Oscar in editing for The Bourne Ultimatum in 2007.
-Michaels was a Democrat who supported Adlai Stevenson during the 1952 presidential election.

 In the 1980s, a cult following grew among fans of the "bad girl" 1950s melodrama genre.
 While this public interest centered mostly on Cleo Moore, Diana Dors and Mamie Van Doren, Michaels' contributions were duly noted, including a tribute to Wicked Woman written by Lily Tomlin in the short-lived magazine Movies.
-With the exception of an appearance at a film noir festival to honor her second husband, Michaels mostly avoided follow-up interviews from that publicity or attempts to lure her back into the spotlight, opting instead to maintain her privacy in retirement.
+After her retirement, she made an appearance at a film noir festival to honor her deceased husband Russell Rouse during a screening of Wicked Woman.